http4k/http4k/src/docs/blog/meet_http4k/index.md

 ```kotlin
 interface Filter : (HttpHandler) -> HttpHandler
 ```
-For discoverability reasons this is modelled as an Interface and not a [typealias](https://kotlinlang.org/docs/reference/type-aliases.html) - it also has a couple of Kotlin [extension methods](https://kotlinlang.org/docs/reference/extensions.html) to allow you to compose `Filters` with `HttpHandlers` and other `Filters`:
+For API conciseness and discoverability reasons this is modelled as an Interface and not a [Typealias](https://kotlinlang.org/docs/reference/type-aliases.html) - it also has a couple of Kotlin [extension methods](https://kotlinlang.org/docs/reference/extensions.html) to allow you to compose `Filters` with `HttpHandlers` and other `Filters`:
 ```kotlin
 val setContentType = Filter { next ->
         { request -> next(request).header("Content-Type", "text/plain") }